petergeoghegan/pg_hexedit/README.md

-The advantage of using the btree_hexedit script for B-Tree indexes over the generic relation_hexedit script is that btree_hexedit sets offsets for every block that is a direct child of the root page.
+The advantage of using the btree_hexedit script for B-Tree indexes over the generic relation_hexedit script is that btree_hexedit sets offsets for every non-leaf block that is a direct child of the root page (and for the root page itself).

 There is also a gin_hexedit convenience script.
 This does not set offsets automatically.
 Instead, it runs an SQL query that summarizes contiguous ranges